alexch/codelikethis/public/lessons/www/flexbox_layout.md

 # Justify Content

-Justifying your content, both horizontally and vertically, used to be a very large pain in the butt.
+Justifying your content, both horizontally and vertically, used to be a very large pain in the neck.

 Not anymore!
 Flexbox makes this easy, with one simple line of CSS.
 There are 5 different values for the CSS property `justify-content`:

 1. Flex-start
 2. Flex-end
 3. Center